idia640/presentations/week06/PITCHME.md

     - possibly, important for chunking (breaking up verbal information into coherent phrases). - modality effect here.
     - conversion from visual to verbal
     - memory effects: rhyming causes confusion, and word length has an effect on recall.
-- Visua-spatial sketch pad - similar function for visual or spatially encoded items.
+- Visuo-spatial sketch pad - similar function for visual or spatially encoded items.
     - right hemisphere
     - separate what versus where mechanisms
 - Central executive - attentionally limited system that selects and manipulates patterns / objects in the subsystems.